rohitpugazh/daily-fun-facts/README.md

 **Latest Fun Fact:**

-> The cheetah is the only cat that can't retract its claws.
+> Jim Morrison, of the 60's rock group The Doors, was the first rock star to be arrested on stage.

 [Source](https://www.djtech.net/humor/shorty_useless_facts.htm)